kroshu/kuka_drivers/doc/wiki/iiQKA_EAC.md

 - `effort_controller` (of type `JointGroupPositionController`, [configuration file](../../kuka_iiqka_eac_driver/config/effort_controller_config.yaml))
 - [`control_mode_handler`](https://github.com/kroshu/kuka_controllers?tab=readme-ov-file#control_mode_handler) (no configuration file)

-After succesful startup, the `robot_manager` node has to be activated to start the cyclic communication with the robot controller (before this only a collapsed robot is visible in `rviz`):
+After successful startup, the `robot_manager` node has to be activated to start the cyclic communication with the robot controller (before this only a collapsed robot is visible in `rviz`):

 `ros2 lifecycle set robot_manager configure`